AKA how NOT to volunteer abroad

 You chose to volunteer abroad in Thailand because, hello, it’s Thailand!, but also because it’s optimally located in Southeast Asia for quick trips to nearby countries, like Myanmar, Cambodia, and Vietnam.
 As you pack your bag for another quick getaway, maybe you are thinking that you’re a volunteer and shouldn’t your host organization be grateful you are there at all sharing your knowledge and experience, as you simultaneously feel guilty about skipping out for another weekend away?

-Your host organization is likely appreciative of your efforts when you are around, but remember: they posted your volunteer position because they had a gap they needed filled in their organization, a gap that you willingly agreed to take on.
-If you are spending more time travelling than actually volunteering, you might want to reconsider your priorities!
+Your host organization is likely appreciative of your efforts when you are around, but remember: They posted your volunteer position because they had a gap they needed filled in their organization, a gap that you willingly agreed to take on.
+If you are spending more time traveling than actually volunteering, you might want to reconsider your priorities!
+Volunteer traits like dedication and follow-through are prized by international NGOs and organizations.

 You are on your way to your host organization for another day of volunteering and you are trying to get there on time but you get stopped, again, by a friendly neighbor who wants to say good morning and ask about your family.
 You let out a big sigh once you finally get to your host organization and you complain to your co-workers about how many times you had to repeat the same greetings to people, or endure their greetings.
 It can be especially frustrating when you do not speak the language!